-Foot & Ankle Surgery located in Fort Worth and Weatherford, TX
+Foot & Ankle Surgery located in Fort Worth, TX

 About 10% of people who sprain an ankle later develop ankle instability, a condition in which the ankle buckles frequently.
-At Trinity Foot & Ankle Specialists in Fort Worth and Weatherford, Texas, the team of esteemed foot and ankle surgeons has extensive knowledge about ankle instability and all of its solutions.
+At Trinity Foot & Ankle Specialists in Fort Worth, Texas, the team of esteemed foot and ankle surgeons has extensive knowledge about ankle instability and all of its solutions.
 There are many treatments to stabilize your ankle and relieve your discomfort, so call the office or use the online scheduling feature to arrange your appointment now.

 Ankle instability occurs when weakness in your lateral ankle ligaments — those in your outer ankle — causes your ankle to buckle or fold over frequently.